apache/solr/README.md

 ## Developer Documentation

+ Learn more about developing Solr by reading through the developer docs in [./dev-docs](./dev-docs) source tree or to building Solr from source [./dev-docs/solr-source-code.adoc](./dev-docs/solr-source-code.adoc)

+### Quickstart

-Solr uses Gradle for its build system.
+Solr uses [Gradle](https://gradle.org/) for its build system.
 Here some useful hints to build and run Solr locally:

-- To build a Solr dev distribution for your local OS run:
+- To build a Solr dev distribution for your local run:

 ```
 ./gradlew dev